1. Symptoms of Angina

 Onion: Though raw onion juice doesn’t sound very appetizing first thing in the morning, it can instantly drop cholesterol levels to the point you won’t have to worry about angina the rest of the day.

 Cayenne: This hot pepper is a power house for the heart and circulation due to the presence of the active ingredient capsaicin.
-I’ve written about cayenne in multiple posts such as: “Hot Red Chili Peppers: A Way To Lower The Risk Of Mortality Studies Find and Easy Fruit Smoothie Recipe – Bananacado Apple” where I cover a story about a 90 year old man who had a severe heart attack and his daughter was able to able to orally administer some cayenne extract to him shortly after the onset.
+I’ve written about cayenne in multiple posts such as: “Hot Red Chili Peppers: A Way To Lower The Risk Of Mortality Studies Find and Easy Fruit Smoothie Recipe – Bananacado Apple” where I cover a story about a 90 year old man who had a severe heart attack and his daughter was able to orally administer some cayenne extract to him shortly after the onset.
 He was initially pronounced dead by the medics but the daughter continued administering the cayenne and he fully regained consciousness by the time they reached the hospital.
 Get cayenne extract here

 Hawthorn: This herbal remedy contains antioxidant flavonoids called oligomeric procyanidins, which help in dilating blood vessels, thus improving blood flow to the heart.
 However, a note of caution, Hawthorne can also set off side effects including: nausea, headaches and palpitations.